-- An applicant must have spent 3 of the last 5 years in full time study or work in an EU member state prior to the commencement of the course.
+- An applicant must have spent 3 of the last 5 years in full time work in an EU member state prior to the commencement of the course.

 - Students classified for fee purposes as non-EU will not be permitted to change their fee status following admission.